fabric8-analytics/fabric8-analytics-data-model/README.md

 ./check-bashscripts.sh
 ```

-Please see [the following link](https://github.com/koalaman/shellcheck) for further explanation about how the ShellCheck works and which issues can be detected.
+Please see [the following link](https://github.com/koalaman/shellcheck) for further explanation about, how the ShellCheck works and which issues can be detected.

 #### Code coverage report